ipsos-org/ipsosorg/README.md

 ## Install troubleshooting

 *   When you first run `meteor` you may encounter the error `Unable to resolve some modules`.
-This can often be fixed by following the recommendations given by `meteor`, e.g. runnig `meteor npm install --save bootstrap tone nouislider` and then `meteor run`.
+This can often be fixed by following the recommendations given by `meteor`, e.g. running `meteor npm install --save bootstrap tone nouislider` and then `meteor run`.